okxloot20-pixel/Mexc-bot/replit.md

 - ✅ u_id остаётся валиден и не истекает
 - ✅ **Account management UI** (November 24, 2025):
   - Status indicators: 🟢 (active) / ❌ (inactive) for each account
-  - Toggle account active/inactive by clicking button
+  - Toggle account active/inactive by clicking button ✅ FIXED - buttons now work correctly
   - Delete button with confirmation menu (list of accounts to delete)
   - Compact layout: 4 buttons per row (`🟢 #474 | ❌ #466 | 🟢 #473 | 🟢 #472`)
   - Minimal interface - only header and buttons, no account details text
   - Callback_query support for button interactions

+**Bug Fix (November 24, 2025):**
+- Fixed toggle account buttons not working - issue was webhook handler looking up by `accountNumber` instead of database `id`
+- Changed webhook handler to directly toggle accounts instead of delegating to legacy handler
+- Updated all account menu handlers to use database ID (not account number) in callback_data
+- Verified toggle works both ways: OFF→ON and ON→OFF with proper state updates

 ## Durable Execution with Inngest